 Malware-free attacks are attacks that evade detection by eliminating, or drastically limiting, storing binaries on disk.
 In the past, malware attacks typically involved use of malicious program files that can do harm when executed.
 As a result, security programs were built to scan files and detect if they were malware or not.
 But in order to evade such scans, adversaries created attack techniques that don’t use files on disk.
 They can, for example, hijack a perfectly non-malicious program and get it to send malicious commands directly into the memory of the system.
 These techniques evade legacy security solutions and any security products focused solely on detecting malware.

 Falcon Prevent uses Machine Learning to immediately block both known and unknown malware.
-In addition, Falcon Prevent can stop other threats, such as malware-free attacks, or malicious activities that start further down the attack chain by using Indicators of Attacks (IOAs) and other techniques.
-For example, Falcon Prevent can see and stop attackers that use legitimate applications to perform malicious actions, which is a widespread attack technique.
+In addition, Falcon Prevent can stop other threats, such as malware-free attacks, or malicious activities that start further down the attack chain by using Indicators of Attacks (IOAs), advanced memory scanning and other techniques.
+For example, Falcon Prevent can see and stop attackers that use legitimate applications to perform malicious actions in memory, which is a widespread attack technique.
 In such cases, there is no file execution to stop before the attack starts.
 Malware-focused solutions would miss that.
 That’s why attackers employ these techniques.
-The key is to stop the adversary before he achieves his objectives, such as stealing data or encrypting drives.
+The key is to stop the adversary before they achieve their objectives, such as stealing data or encrypting drives.
 Falcon works before the attack starts and on-the-fly in real time.